The most common and frequently asked questions about trikes and buying a trike answered for you.

 A minimum of 20 hours training is required for a Sport Pilot license but it usually takes about 35 hours to become proficient as a pilot.
 Cost is from $4000 to $10,000 to obtain a Sport Pilot license, about half the cost of a Private Pilot airplane license.
 This cost can vary greatly depending on how fast you pick it up, how much you study on your own, and how frequently you take lessons.
 The best training schedule is to fly every other day.
 If you come for an accelerated course, and you study ahead of time you can get through the course in about 2 weeks.

 What is the best plan to learn to fly?

-It is hard to find a full time trike instructor near you therefore you may have to travel.
-If this is the case, I suggest that you fly with an instructor for about a week until you are ready to solo, than you are educated enough to buy your own trike, than you solo in your own trike.
+It is hard to find a full-time trike instructor near you, therefore, you may have to travel.
+If this is the case, I suggest that you fly with an instructor for about a week until you are ready to solo, then you are educated enough to buy your own trike, then you solo in your own trike.